View the introduction to Module 1 for free

-All live sessions will be recorded and made available for those who are not able to attend the live times.
+The session will be recorded and made available for those who are not able to attend the live time.

 Martin has been practicing meditation intensively for more than 25 years and has been teaching and supporting individuals and groups in their practice since 1999.